m0nq/queue/readme.md

 - Node

 ####Known Issues
-- Users can't update themselves
-- Still needs API implementation with various MOOC's
+- Admin should be able to access API's
+- User should be able to update only their own information.
-- Still needs a wallet section for Chips
+- User should be able to access wallet for Chips
+- Chips should interface with wallet